kotlin-orm/ktorm/hexo-docs/source/en/entity-finding.md

 val employees = Employees.findList { it.departmentId eq 1 }
 ```

-That's natural, just like filtering a collection via Kotlin's built-in extension functions, the only difference is the  `==` in the lambda is replace by a `eq` function.
+That's natural, just like filtering a collection via Kotlin's built-in extension functions, the only difference is the  `==` in the lambda is replace by the `eq` function.

 Generated SQL: